 top of page

-A new 26-unit luxury rental building in Prospect Park South neighborhood of Brooklyn.
-The project contains a total of 13 studios, 10 one-bedrooms, and a pair of two-bedroom units.
-The building does not use natural gas or any other fossil fuel for heating.
+A new 5-storey luxury rental building in Bushwick neighborhood of Brooklyn.
+The project comprises of studios, 1 and 2-bedroom apartments.
+The building does not use natural gas or any other fuel for heating.
 The building is cooled and heated with a variable-refrigerant flow system in lieu of more conventional gas-fired boilers.
-Not relying on gas for heating approach is expected to save 150-200 metric tons of Carbon Dioxide emissions.
-In addition to efficient heating and cooling, the building’s fresh air is brought in via an energy-recovery ventilator (ERV).
-The ERV passively cools or heats the incoming fresh outdoor air by capturing energy of the indoor conditioned air.
-Home / Multifamily 230 EAST 18TH STREET, BROOKLYN ARCHITECT .
-Aufgang PROJECT SIZE .
-24,500 SF PROJECT COST .
-Withheld SCOPE .
-HVAC, sprinkler, plumbing and electrical power design and construction administration Go Go A new 26-unit luxury rental building in Prospect Park South neighborhood of Brooklyn.
-The project contains a total of 13 studios, 10 one-bedrooms, and a pair of two-bedroom units.
-The building does not use natural gas or any other fossil fuel for heating.
+Hot water for domestic use is generated via refrigerant-based heat pump water heaters.
+Home / Multifamily 1062 HANCOCK STREET, BROOKLYN ARCHITECTURE .
+Think!
+Architecture PROJECT SIZE .
+13,000 SF PROJECT COST .
+SCOPE . full MEP design, HVAC, sprinkler, plumbing and electrical power design and construction administration Go Go A new 5-storey luxury rental building in Bushwick neighborhood of Brooklyn.
+The project comprises of studios, 1 and 2-bedroom apartments.
+The building does not use natural gas or any other fuel for heating.
 The building is cooled and heated with a variable-refrigerant flow system in lieu of more conventional gas-fired boilers.
-Not relying on gas for heating approach is expected to save 150-200 metric tons of Carbon Dioxide emissions.
-In addition to efficient heating and cooling, the building’s fresh air is brought in via an energy-recovery ventilator (ERV).
-The ERV passively cools or heats the incoming fresh outdoor air by capturing energy of the indoor conditioned air.
+Hot water for domestic use is generated via refrigerant-based heat pump water heaters.

 • EAST TREMONT COMMUNITY DISTRICT 6, BRONX